hsjobeki/mkdocs-merge/README.md

 # MkDocs Merge

+> Note: Same functionality could also be acheived with a package like structure (e.g. using Nix)
+> Note: I will think about: how to make an _easy to use tool_, where u dont have to understand the syntax of Nix.

 This simple tool allows you to merge the source of multiple [MkDocs](http://www.mkdocs.org/) sites into a single one converting each of the specified sites to a sub-site of the master site.